Ignite-Laboratories/JanOS/readme.md

 This repository, itself, is a placeholder to instantiate your Go workspace.
 The actual code is contained in multiple other repositories which you should clone into the directory you cloned this one into.

+### Core
+Core holds the most critical components used by JanOS, including the impulse engine itself!

+### Fugue
+Fugue is the current IgniteLabs.net website project - until more work is completed, it remains an ominous fugue.

-### Tiny
+### Glitter
- Tiny is the heart and soul of the entire project: a library for performing variable bit-width operations on data.
+Glitter is anything related to graphical output whatsoever.

 ### Spark
-Spark is where binary compression and synthesis occur.
+Spark is where binary compression and synthesis will occur.

 ### Support
 The "junk drawer" of JanOS:  If it's too general for the other repositories, it belongs here.
 Everything from slice subdivision to parallel execution and random generation of "Lorem Ipsum" data.

-### Fugue
+### Tiny

-Fugue is the current IgniteLabs.net website project - until more work is completed, it remains an ominous fugue.
+Tiny is a unique library - it was the original heart and soul of the entire project: a library for performing variable bit-width operations on data.
+The project is well fleshed out and, for all intents and purposes, _ready to get used_.
+It's use case is a future project that requires neurological stimulation to get across the line =)

 ## Enigmaneering